 What Is Memory Distortion?
 4 Examples

 Test after test revealed that false memory would come about if false information was fed to the participants.
-There are several possible explanations for this, and you may have already thought of one: in situations of the like, it’s easy to put the blame on human error of perception.
-In other words, we know that people like to lie to seem smarter.
-However, there are other explanations.
-Here are a few examples of memory distortion:
+There are several possible explanations for this—here are a few examples of memory distortion:

 - Change bias is one of the most prominent types of memory distortion.
 This is the phenomenon in which we remember a process being more challenging than it actually was; it’s brought on by the stress that comes with working toward a change or desired outcome through our own efforts.